 We value your privacy; we only use your postcode to compare offers in your area.

 The main reason for not getting a static IP is that you may not really need one.
-As we mentioned before, for the vast majority of internet services you just won’t need one.
+As we mentioned before, for the vast majority of internet services will be perfectly fine without.

 How can I get a static IP?